Arrest of Sheikh Mujibur Rahman: Legacy

-Following the 2024 mass uprising, tensions between the families of Mujib and Ahmad became increasingly evident.
+Following the July Uprising in 2024, tensions between the families of Mujib and Ahmad became increasingly evident.
 In March 2025, Sharmin Ahmad, Tajuddin Ahmad's daughter, claimed that AL politician and lawyer M Amir-ul Islam had informed his father that Mujib had rejected the suggestion to go into hiding and had prepared himself for arrest.
 On 4 June 2025, Sarjis Alam, a National Citizen Party politician, stated that although Mujib had significant pre-independence contributions, he voluntarily accepted captivity by the Pakistan Army during the liberation war and was absent from the battlefield.